 - A. Program Learning Outcomes

-- B. Program Structures -Batch 2018-22
+- B. Program Structures -Batch 2020-24 onwards

 - C. Curriculum & Scheme of Examination

-(Effective for Batch 2018-22)
+(Effective from 2020-24 onwards)

-PREAMBLE-BID Four Year Corse at ASAP AUR
+PREAMBLE- BID Four Year Corse at ASAP AUR

 Amity University aims to achieve academic excellence by providing multi-faceted education to students and encourage them to reach the pinnacle of success.
 The University has designed a system that would provide rigorous academic and professional programme with necessary skills to enable a student to excel in career.